fera0013/TransferLearningToolchain/README.md

 * Change the `input_path` value of the `val_input_reader` entry to  input_path: `"../data/coco_val.record"`
 * Change `label_map_path` value of the `val_input_reader` entry to `label_map_path: "../data/label_map.pbtxt"`
 7. Change other entries according to your requirements

+### Train the model

-8. open a command line and cd to the [script/] folder
+1. open a command line and cd to the [script/] folder
-9. enter
+2. enter
 ```
 python train.py --logtostderr --train_dir=../model/train --pipeline_config_path=../model/faster_rcnn_resnet50_coco.config
 ```
-If everything was configured correctly, the training should complete succesfully.
+3. Observe the output trace and check the resulting output files in the newly created /train subfolder

-### Test the new model
+## Test the model

 To be done...